tidwall/assert/README.md

 This package provides an assert function for Go.
-It's designed to work exactly like [assert](https://man7.org/linux/man-pages/man3/assert.3.html) in C.
+It's designed to work like [assert](https://man7.org/linux/man-pages/man3/assert.3.html) in C.

 ## Example